nnnoel/graphql-apollo-resource-manager/README.md

 - Lazy pagination using Apollo + GraphQL queries
 - Admin login portal
 - An admin dashboard with accessibility to live programs
-- Admins can perform authenticated CRUD operations in dashboard as well as approve
+- Admins can perform authenticated CRUD operations in dashboard as well as approve and disapprove submitted/pending programs
 - Public list directory for guest to search for a filter current programs
 - Guests can submit their programs to be listed and disapprove of submitted/pending programs [WIP]